AttackLife6/CyberProject1/README/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

-### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+Description of the Topology: The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly accessable, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+A Load Balancer on Microsoft Azure protects servers from getting overloaded by traffic and possibly becoming unaccessable.
+If a single server goes down, the load balancer redirects traffic to the remaining servers automatically.
+Adding a new server to a server group, the load balancer automatically starts to send requests which improves service availability by preventing downtimes.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+What does Filebeat watch for?
+Filebeat is a lightweight application installed as an agent on the server to centralize log data.
+Filebeat monitors log files and locations that users utilize then collects log events and forwards them for logging and indexing.

+What does Metricbeat record?
+Metricbeat is a lightweight application that when installed it will record and periodically collect data metrics from the server and forwards them for logging and indexing.

 The configuration details of each machine may be found below.